joulejee/odin-recipes/README.md

 - making a basic recipe website with working links.

 Also, this project will serve as my "base project" and will be updated time-to-time.
 I will use this project to apply new learnings in CSS, JavaScript or any other frameworks which I will learn in the future.

+<strong>UPDATE</strong>
+June 8, 2023

+After learning HTML and CSS foundations, next commits for this repository will focus on:
+- applying layouts, colors and styles learned for CSS Foundation
+- incorporating Flexbox concepts to make this project more presentable and responsive.